viclim/capistrano-nginx-rainbows/README.md

     cap logrotate:setup

 ### Hooks
-`nginx:reload`, `unicorn:restart` are hooked to `deploy:publishing`
+`nginx:reload`, `rainbows:restart` are hooked to `deploy:publishing`

 ## Customization

 ### Using variables

-You can customize nginx and unicorn configs using capistrano variables:
+You can customize nginx and rainbows configs using capistrano variables:

 ```